 This is a common misconception.
 The FDA is actually getting rid of “waterproof” and “sweatproof” labeling as this is misleading to consumers.
 New regulations that will go into full effect at the end of this year will require manufacturers to specify how long a person can use the product while being in the water before it loses its protection and needs to be reapplied.

 The lips are also susceptible to UV damage.
 Using a nice lip protectant that has a sunscreen can help prevent the development of skin cancer on the lips.
 Sunglasses, a large wide brimmed hat, and other photo-protective clothing are other measures to protect your skin from damaging UV rays.

-More information on the Wake Forest Baptist Dermatology Department.
+For more information on skin care and avoiding Melanoma, visit the Wake Forest Baptist Dermatology Department.